 “This could be a market that could stand to benefit from this,” said John Sargent, CEO of Resilient Enterprise Solutions, which is leading the sessions.

 As the coronavirus outbreak upends the economy and still alters many aspects of daily life, sea level rise continues unabated.
-The Hampton Roads Planning District Commission recommends the region prepare for at least 1.5 feet of higher water by 2050 and 3 feet by 2080.
+The Virginia Institute of Marine Science says Hampton Roads could experience at least 1.5 feet of higher water by 2050 and 3 feet by 2080.
 Local cities are still exploring different methods to respond.

 Elevating homes is not a new response to sea level rise.
 It’s also not a complete solution, say some local sea level rise experts.